scikit-learn-contrib/MAPIE/doc/theoretical_description_calibration.rst

 The absolute mean difference between the two is the ECE.
 Hence, the lower the ECE, the better the calibration was performed.

-Top-Label ECE:
+**Top-Label ECE**

-In the top-label scenario, we only calculate the ECE for the top-label.
-Hence, per top-label, we condition the calculation of the accuracy and confidence based on the top label and take the average ECE for each top-label.
+In the top-label calibration, we only calculate the ECE for the top-label class.
+Hence, per top-label class, we condition the calculation of the accuracy and confidence based on the top label and take the average ECE for each top-label.